top of page

 Sensory walks in nature with Sense

-Click on the image below to open up the relevant map:
+Click on the images to the right to open up the relevant map:

 Staying physically active can have many positive benefits to our mental health